LoRA-XS: Low-Rank Adaptation with Extremely Small Number of Parameters: Experimental Setup Details

 \subsection{GLUE Benchmark}

-For all experiments involving the GLUE Benchmark, we incorporate LoRA-XS modules into the Query ($W_q$), Value ($W_v$), Attention Output ($W_o$), and first Fully Connected ($FC_1$) weight matrices of the transformer model~\cite{vaswani2017attention}.
-We use the RoBERTa-large~\cite{liu2019roberta} model and experiment with varying ranks for LoRA-XS's $R$ matrix, ranging from $r=4$ to $r=25$ (i.e., the number of trainable parameters per linear layer being 16 and 625, respectively).
-Following previous work~\cite{lora, kopiczko2023vera}, for MRPC, RTE, and STS-B datasets, the LoRA modules are initialized with weights fine-tuned on the MNLI task.
-Due to computing limitations, large GLUE datasets (i.e., MNLI and QQP) are not included in our experiments.
+For the GLUE Benchmark experiments, we integrate LoRA-XS modules into the Query ($W_q$), Value ($W_v$), Attention Output ($W_o$), and first Fully Connected ($FC_1$) weight matrices of the transformer model~\citep{vaswani2017attention}.
+RoBERTa-large~\citep{liu2019roberta} serves as the base model.
+LoRA-XS's rank, $r$, is varied between 4 and 25, corresponding to 16 to 625 trainable parameters per module.
+Following previous work~\citep{lora}, LoRA modules for MRPC, RTE, and STS-B are initialized with weights fine-tuned on the MNLI task.
+As in VERA~\cite{kopiczko2023vera}, larger datasets like MNLI and QQP are excluded from our experiments due to computational constraints.

-Hyperparameters for the experiments were selected through grid search, and the chosen values are detailed in~\Cref{tab:gluehyperparams}.
-The model sequence length is set to 128, with a warmup ratio of 0.06 (consistent with LoRA~\citep{lora}).
-A fixed batch size of 32 is used for all tasks.
-Training is performed on one GPU A100 40GB, and a fixed $\alpha = 8$ is used for LoRA-XS modules, following the HuggingFace PEFT default settings.
+Hyperparameters were selected via grid search, and the chosen values are detailed in~\Cref{tab:gluehyperparams}.
+The sequence length is set to 128, with a warm-up ratio of 0.06.
+All tasks used a batch size of 32 and were trained on a single A100 40GB GPU, GeForce RTX 4090, or H100 80GB, depending on resource availability.
+We fix the LoRA-XS scaling factor $\alpha$ to 16.